 Denise is the founder and Managing Partner of Collaborators In Knowledge Inc. She brings more than 35 years of practical experience in managing, auditing and rescuing multi-million dollar projects.
 She has also trained thousands of students from the private and public sectors in the best practices of portfolio and project management.
 She is the past President of the Society of PMPs of Greater Vancouver.

-This workshop is intended for project managers or others who are involved in projects of any size and type.
+This workshop is intended for project and program managers and team members, or others who are involved in projects of any size and type.
 It is also for experienced project managers who want a refresher on key project management issues.